Godzilla vs. Gigan: An Unnecessary Trip to Monster Island

 What happened with Godzilla vs. Gigan in the United States?
 Not much.

 It did not receive a release in the United States until 1978 when it was briefly hit drive-ins and matinée showings under the name Godzilla on Monster Island.
 The title is misleading as the movie does not primarily take place on Monster Island, but who is keeping tabs?

 Shortly after the original theatrical showings, it would be released to syndicated television.
 That really shows how the series had declined.
 As late as 1974, drive-in theaters were still running triple bills of the old, classic Toho films.
 Recent television airings of the film are the original international version that bears the original Godzilla vs. Gigan name.
 This version is uncut and restores scenes trimmed from the original US release.

 The International Version Arrives in the USA

-In 2002, the original version of Godzilla vs. Gigan debuted on The Sci-Fi Channel (ScyFy).
-This presentation of the film is much better than the old, worn out Monster Island prints most had seen.
+In 2002, the original version of Godzilla vs. Gigan debuted on The Sci-Fi Channel (now SyFy).
+This presentation of the film is much better than the old, worn-out Monster Island prints most had seen.
 The international version is worth checking out if you are a hardcore Godzilla fan.
 You might even be interested in the uncut Godzilla videos of this odd film.

 News Flash: The American version of Godzilla is getting a sequel.
-While it won't take place on Monster Island or feature Gigan, Godzilla 2 will possible co-star Ghidorah, Rodan, and Mothra.
+While it won't take place on Monster Island or feature Gigan, Godzilla 2 will possibly co-star Ghidorah, Rodan, and Mothra.